intel/tsffs/docs/src/tutorials/kernel-module/kernel-module-code.md

 This in turn invokes the standard KBuild process, specifying our current directory as an out of tree modules directory.

-Then, copy `tsffs-gcc-riscv64.h` from the `harness` directory of the repository into `src/tutorial-kernel-modules/package/kernel-modules/tutorial-mod/tsffs-gcc-riscv64.h`.
+Then, copy `tsffs.h` from the `harness` directory of the repository into `src/tutorial-kernel-modules/package/kernel-modules/tutorial-mod/tsffs.h`.

 Finally, we can write our Kernel module.
 Doing so is well beyond the scope of this tutorial, so copy the code below into